Intent Statement

 Subject Days

 Our Calculation Policy Our Parent Pocket Guides give guidance on our calculation policy and how maths is taught in our school: Addition Subtraction Multiplication Division Weekly Maths Facts Every week, children bring home five new maths facts to practise and learn at home.
 These are then tested the following week along with the previous two weeks' facts (so 15 in total).
 Weekly Maths Facts Parent Workbooks You can also support your child's mathematical journey by using the Parent Workbooks at home supplied by White Rose.
 These are available on the White Rose website.
 Use your child's Google classroom page to identify which maths unit they are currently working on.
 The learning in the booklets will align with the teacher's daily lessons, allowing your child additional practise that they can complete at home.
 Parent Guidance Videos White Rose also provides free videos which you can access to develop your understanding of how maths is currently taught in primary schools.
 If you feel as though maths has changed since you were at school, or you are concerned about how best to support your child with maths at home, then these videos will be invaluable.
 We also have videos we have made for each key stage about how to support with maths: EYFS and KS1 Lower KS2 Upper KS2 MTC Check In June, Year 4 pupils take part in the statutory Multiplication Table Checks.
 The purpose of the MTC is to see whether pupils can recall their times tables fluently, which is essential for future success in mathematics.
 Schools must administer the checks to all eligible Year 4 pupils in the first three weeks of June.
 The MTC consists of 25 times table questions which are completed on a computer.
 The children will be given three practise questions before the test starts.
 They will then have 6 seconds to answer each question.
 You can help to prepare your child for the MTC by practising times tables at home using TTRockstars or other similar websites.
 The Soundcheck part of the TTRockstars website mimics the test conditions.
 Children will be tested on a variety of questions from different times tables up to 12 x 12, but will not be tested on division.
 You can find out more information about this here or by looking at the powerpoint from our parents workshop, held in November.
 Websites for Maths learning at home We have several different websites that we subscribe to which can help your child to develop their maths skills further at home.
 Log in details for these websites can be found inside the front cover of reading records.
 Click on the links below for more information about these different websites.
-Times Tables Rock Stars Numbots Doodlemaths (KS2) historical Information
+Times Tables Rock Stars Numbots historical Information

 . |